 Aerial flights were conducted between June 17th and July 4th 2019.
 Two planes were employed during the survey, one starting from Ukraine in the North-West portion of the Black Sea and a second one surveying Turkish and Georgian waters, from east to west.
-Thanks to the momentum generated by CeNoBS, a third plane is currently undertaking an aerial survey in the Russian waters - thanks to a collaboration with ACCOBAMS and the EU-UNDP EMBLAS+ Programme - and their data will be added to CeNoBS results once ready.
+Thanks to the momentum generated by CeNoBS, a third plane undertook an aerial survey in the Russian waters - thanks to a collaboration with ACCOBAMS and the EU-UNDP EMBLAS+ Programme - and their data have recently been added to CeNoBS dataset for joint analysis.

-Data analysis is currently ongoing, with a preference to wait for the Russian data to be available and integrate them in the overall analysis of the Black Sea.
+Data analysis is currently ongoing, after the Russian data was made available and integrated in the overall analysis of the Black Sea.
 Given the relatively short period of time between the two surveys, and the expert knowledge that Black Sea cetaceans do not extensively migrate in this time-frame, it is considered adequate to pull the data together.